Coronavirus: Library Resources

 If you need an article urgently, for example due to a patient-care need or grant deadline, denote that in the “Notes” field of the request.

 Many publishers are temporarily making some or all of their content freely available online during the coronavirus pandemic.
 As a result, you may find certain e-books, articles and video content available just by clicking, whether or not UC Davis is a subscriber.

 The International Coalition of Library Consortia (ICOLC) and the Statewide California Electronic Library Consortium (SCELC) are maintaining a list of these offers.

-While Shields and Carlson Health Sciences Libraries are closed, the library is offering a number of ways to access books and archival materials from our collections.
+While Shields and Carlson Health Sciences Libraries are closed, the library is offering a number of ways to access books from our collections.